lvh/lvh.github.io/posts/introducing-teleport.md

 I'm happy to introduce [Teleport][teleport], a new open source platform for managing SSH infrastructure.
 Teleport is built by [Gravitational][grav], a Y Combinator company that ships SaaS on any platform.
-While I'm not a part of Gravitational, I have been consulting for the Teleport project.
+While I'm not a part of Gravitational, I have been advising them on the Teleport project.

-The authentication story at most teams just isn't very good.
-Some teams rely on passing passwords around haphazardly, while others rely on copying everyone's `~/.ssh/id_rsa.pub` to every new box.
-More complex homegrown systems exist, but they quickly become unwieldy.
-These methods are problematic both operationally and from a security perspective: when security and usability are at odds, at some point security will lose out.
+Most teams don't have a great authentication story.
+Some rely on passing passwords around haphazardly, while others rely on copying everyone's `~/.ssh/id_rsa.pub` to every new box.
+More complex homegrown systems quickly become unwieldy.
+These methods are problematic both operationally and from a security perspective: when security and usability are at odds, security tends to lose out.
 For a lot of teams, a single compromised key off of a developer machine spells disaster, on-boarding new team members is painful, and key rotation doesn't happen.

 In the last few years, strong multi-factor authentication has become the norm.
 Tokens are only valid for a brief period of time, use challenge-response